up

 Office of Grants Management (OGM)

 OGM supports DEP, DGS, DOT, other departments, and the overall administration in pursuing climate change related grant opportunities to achieve the County's climate change goals.
-OGM is coordinating the County's effort to secure once-in-generation Federal climate funds available through the Federal Inflation Reduction Act and Bipartisan Infrastructure Law.

 Department of Health and Human Services (HHS)

-In response to the COVID-19 pandemic, HHS has built community resiliency via the establishment and support of public-facing HUBs within the County.
-Through focus on the social determinants of health impacts, the minority programs at HHS are keenly aware of the impact of climate change on communities of color, and are committed to better incorporating climate and the environment into their work.
+In response to the COVID-19 pandemic, HHS has built community resiliency via the establishment and support of public-facing Hubs within the County.
+Through focus on the social determinants of health impacts, the minority health programs at HHS are keenly aware of the impact of climate change on communities of color, and are committed to better incorporating climate and the environment into their work.

-The Latino Health Initiative (LHI) has conducted a series of Latino community conversations to assess the knowledge, attitudes, and practices of a sample of Latino community members regarding environment related practices associated to consumer waste and recycling.
+The Latino Health Initiative (LHI) has conducted a series of Latino community conversations to assess the knowledge, attitudes, and practices of a sample of Latino community members regarding environment related practices associated with consumer waste and recycling.
 LHI will use the findings from these community conversations to develop program activities that address climate and the environment directly, including plans to convene County environmental stakeholders and decision-makers to discuss the processes, results, and findings of the community feedback collected and identify concrete action steps to better inform, educate, and mobilize Montgomery County Latinos around environmental protection and climate change issues.

 Department of Housing and Community Affairs (DHCA)